OctoPrint/OctoPrint/docs/events/index.rst

           Support for the ``gcode`` type will be removed in the next release after version 1.2.0.

 MetadataAnalysisStarted
-   The metadata analysis of a GCODE file has started.
+   The metadata analysis of a file has started.

    Payload:

+     * ``name``: the file's name
+     * ``path``: the file's path within its storage location
+     * ``origin``: the file's origin storage location

+   .. deprecated:: 1.3.0

-     * ``file``: the file's name
+        * ``file``: the file's path within its storage location

-MetadataAnalaysisFinished
+      Still available for reasons of backwards compatibility.
+Will be removed with 1.4.0.

+MetadataAnalysisFinished
-   The metadata analysis of a GCODE file has finished.
+   The metadata analysis of a file has finished.

    Payload:

-     * ``file``: the file's name
+     * ``name``: the file's name
+     * ``path``: the file's path within its storage location
+     * ``origin``: the file's origin storage location
      * ``result``: the analysis result -- this is a python object currently only available for internal use

+   .. deprecated:: 1.3.0

+        * ``file``: the file's path within its storage location

+      Still available for reasons of backwards compatibility.
+Will be removed with 1.4.0.

 FileSelected
    A GCODE file has been selected for printing.